 You've probably heard people talk about "defense mechanisms," or ways that we protect ourselves from things that we don't want to think about or deal with.
 The term got its start in psychoanalytic therapy, but it has slowly worked its way into everyday language.
 Think of the last time you referred to someone as being "in denial" or accused someone of "rationalizing."
 Both of these examples refer to a type of defense mechanism.

-What happens when the ego cannot deal with the demands of our desires, the constraints of reality and our own moral standards?
+What happens when the ego cannot deal with the demands of our desires, the constraints of reality, and our own moral standards?
 According to Freud, anxiety is an unpleasant inner state that people seek to avoid.
 Anxiety acts as a signal to the ego that things are not going right.
+As a result, the ego then employs a defense mechanism to help reduce these feelings of anxiety.

 Frued identified three types of anxiety: